prakhar1989/hugo-blog/content/articles/surveyman-week9.markdown

 mastimage = "http://prakhar.me/images/treeview.png"
 +++

-This is my last week at home (India) and given that I'm perfectly ensconced I had a pretty productive week.
-After the hectic last week which involved traveling, meeting relatives and getting documentation ready for the Visa interview this week was just me sitting at home working on this project.
+This is my last week at home (India) and the fact that I had a pretty productive week shows that I'm ensconced within the comforts of my home.
+After the hectic last week which involved traveling, meeting relatives and getting documentation ready for the Visa interview this week was just me sitting at home working on this project without any distractions.

 So there were three key features that I tackled this week, namely - TreeView, Option Lists and React transitions.
 Cumulatively, these changed the UI considerably.
 The app has finally started to look much more polished.